iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week7.rst

     Compare the correlation values for each season.

-    - What differences between the two correlation measures do you notice?
-Remember that Pearson's correlation assesses the linear relationship only, while Spearman's assesses the monotonic relationship, so large (> 0.3 or so) differences may mean that the relationship is not entirely linear.
+    - What differences between the two correlation measures do you notice?\ [1]_
     - Do any seasons have a negative correlation between hours of sun and mean temperature?
 If so, can you think of a reason why that might happen?